lanmaster53/lanmaster53-src/content/pages/faq.md

 title: FAQ

-As someone that openly offers mentorship, I get a lot of emails asking similar questions to which I issue similar replies.
-These questions range from specifics about PWAPT training, to general Information Security career stuff.
-Rather than continue to type out three page emails, I've decided to consolidate much of the information here for wider dissemination.
-And who knows.
-Perhaps by placing it here someone will stumble upon and benefit from it.
+As someone that openly offers mentorship, I get a lot of emails asking similar questions to which I provide similar replies.
+These questions range from specifics about PWAPT training to general Information Security career stuff.
+Rather than continuing to type three page emails, I've decided to consolidate most of the information here for wider dissemination.
+And who knows, perhaps by placing it here someone will stumble upon and benefit from it.

 Also, please keep in mind that much of this is opinion and/or based on personal experience.
 My experience is bound to differ from others, so please consume this information with that in mind.
+As always, feedback is welcome.

 Thank you, and enjoy.